Thursday, July 29, 2010 Detailed Auto Topics

 • Tearing the bead

-The outer edge of a wheel is larger in diameter than its tire.
-This help keep the tire on the wheel.
-For instance in this illustration, "a" represents the diameter of the wheel and "b" the size of the tire opening.
-Mounting the tire involves a bit of knowledge.
+Wire is wrapped into a bundle, around the openings of a tire.
+This is the backbone of the tire and is known as the tire bead.
+When mounting the tire to the wheel, the bead must pass over the wheel.
+The outer edge of a wheel is larger in diameter than the bead of the tire.
+This helps keep the tire on the wheel.
+For instance, in this illustration, "a" represents the diameter of the wheel and "b" the size of the tire opening.
+Mounting the tire involves a bit of knowledge and care.

 Wheel and tire diameters